FILMING AND PHOTOGRAPHING ROCK GROUP U2

-The filming was for an ITV documentary which was presented by Cat Deeley.
-The programme was based around the build up and promotion of the bands world tour and the filming took just over two weeks.
-The finished documentary was based around a one-hour special from a behind the scenes point of view of the ‘Vertigo Tour’ with presenter Cat Deeley leading the way and conducting the interviews.
+Filming for the ITV special involved spending time on the road with the mega stars which was one of the coolest work experiences I’ve ever had.
+The ITV documentary showcased the build up and promotion of the bands world tour with location filming taking just over two weeks.
+The finished documentary was based around a one-hour special from a behind the scenes point of view of the ‘Vertigo Tour’ with presenter Cat Deeley leading the way.

 The programme featured in-depth interviews with the band reflecting on their life from schooldays to becoming global super-stars.
-It was an incredible opportunity because we had ‘full access-all areas pass’ and I got to witness all that goes on both on stage and behind the scenes.
+It was an incredible opportunity because we had ‘full access-all areas’ and I got to witness all that goes on, both on stage and behind the scenes.
 The climax of the filming came to an end when I got to see the band in their element as they prepared for the ultimate high, performing live in front of thousands at The Etihad stadium in Manchester.’

-Working with rock group U2 and to have been part of the U2 Uncovered documentary was a dream come true.
-Like with most people, U2 have helped provide a sound track to my life, from classic songs such as “One”, “Wild Horses” to anthems such as “Beautiful day” and “I Still Haven’t Found What I’m Looking For.”
+Filming and photographing rock group U2 and getting to hang out with them during the making of the ‘U2 Uncovered’ documentary was a fantastic experience.
+Like with most people, U2 (at times) have provided a backing track to my life, from classic songs such as “One”, “Wild Horses” to anthems such as “It’s Beautiful Day” and “I Still Haven’t Found What I’m Looking For.”
 With this in mind, I take immeasurable pleasure in the fact I have met, worked with and filmed one of the biggest and most iconic bands in the world!

-On the first day of filming I remember the producers and the ‘big wigs’ from the agency gave out over- inflated strict instructions not to look at them or interact with them without prior consent and anybody that did not need to be in the room had to leave.
-The band then walked in ‘cool as you like’ and each came in turn over and introduced themselves… First came Bono, ams outstretched to shake my hand, he said “Hi!
+On the first day of filming I remember the producers and the ‘big wigs’ from the agency gave out over- inflated strict instructions not to look at the band or interact with them without prior consent and anybody that did not need to be in the room had to leave.
+The band walked in ‘as cool as you like’ and each in turn came over and introduced themselves… First came Bono, arm outstretched to shake my hand, he said “Hi!
 I’m Bono, nice to meet you.” and I was like… “yer, I kinda know who you are… I’m Wes!” ha ha.